top of page

 Some reference documents that are related to the topic of agility in social impact are:

-UNICEF: Methodological synthesis n ° 6: Synopsis: Strategies of causal attribution
+UNICEF: Methodological synthesis n°6: Synopsis: Causal attribution strategies

 Patricia Rogers, 2014